Glenna anne Turnbull

 The answer is, I’m both.

 As a photographer, I aim to capture images that tell a story.
-When I write, I strive to craft narratives that will ignite a reader’s imagination, turning each scene into a freeze-framed moment, clear as a picture.
+When I write, I strive to craft narratives that ignite a reader’s imagination, creating freeze-framed moments, clear as a picture.

 My short fiction has appeared in Prism International, Riddle Fence, The New Quarterly, Room of One's Own, Cliterature, and Luna Station Quarterly along with several other lesser known print and online publications.